Leeuwarden Werpsterhoeke railway station: History

 The station was set to open between 2018 and 2020 in the Werpsterhoeke neighbourhood.
 The station will be opened on Staatslijn A (Arnhem - Zwolle - Leeuwarden) and is located between Grou-Jirnsum and Leeuwarden.
 The station is primarily for southern Leeuwarden as it lies adjacent to the newly built boroughs De Zuidlanden en Nieuw Stroomland, which will feature a total of 6500 houses.
 It will also serve small settlements in the surrounding area.
 Construction of a combined pedestrian and bicycle passageway, north of the station, has started on 3 October 2015 and is set to open late 2016 or early 2017.
 The passageway will replace one nearby railroad crossing and provide relief for another one, also nearby.
 The passageway will also provide a direct connection to the station platforms.
 An additional passageway for cars is also set to open late 2016 or somewhere in 2017.
 The station will also feature a plaza with bicycle racks, a park and ride parking lot and a bus station.
-Construction of the passageways costs 21 million Euros and construction of the station costs 9 million Euros.
+Construction of the passageways costs €21 million and construction of the station costs €9 million.